EXPLORE THIS STORY

 Domestic economic impact and regional geopolitical calculations

-Prioritization of Spanish economic interests over humanitarian concerns
+Prioritisation of Spanish economic interests over humanitarian concerns

-Eurocentric perspective minimizing Middle Eastern dynamics
+Eurocentric perspective minimising Middle Eastern dynamics

-Colonial heritage influencing the analysis of Maghrebi relationships
+Colonial legacy influencing analysis of Maghrebi relations

 Discover how another country covers this same story.